-- Where an issue was forwarded under Section 1 by a party other than the GNSO Council (i.e., ICANN Board or ICANN Org), the GNSO Council should be provided with a draft of the advice/guidance prior to such advice/guidance being delivered to the party that forwarded the issue. - Role of GNSO Council where issue was forwarded by a party other than the Council.
-Upon being provided with a copy of the draft advice/guidance, the GNSO Council shall within no greater than 60 days, unless a 30 day extension is requested by the Council: - Approve the delivery of the draft advice/guidance to the party that initially forwarded the issue; - Raise issues/concerns regarding the advice/guidance for the SPIRT to address prior to delivering the advice/guidance to the party that initially forwarded the issue; or - Elect to remove the advice/guidance from the SPIRT process in favor of implementing one of its own policy processes under the GNSO Operating Procedures (eg., PDP, ePDP, GNSO Input, etc.) for additional consideration.
-In this case, the GNSO Council shall communicate its decision and rationale to the party that initially forwarded the issue. - Role of GNSO Council where it was the party raising the issue. - Where the GNSO Council originally forwarded the issue to the SPIRT, it should employ processes and procedures to consider SPIRT recommendations as expeditiously as possible, and seek to make a decision in no more than 2 GNSO Council meetings from receipt of SPIRT advice/recommendations. - The GNSO Council shall inform the SPIRT of its decision, providing rationale and proposed next steps.
+- In general, all advice/guidance issued by the SPIRT should be delivered to the entity that forwarded the issue under Section 1 above. - Where an issue was forwarded under Section 1 by a party other than the GNSO Council (i.e., ICANN Board or ICANN org), the GNSO Council should be provided with a draft of the advice/guidance prior to such advice/guidance being delivered to the party that forwarded the issue - Role of GNSO Council where issue was forwarded by a party other than the Council.
+Upon being provided with a copy of the draft advice/guidance, the GNSO Council shall within no greater than 60 days, unless a 30-day extension is requested by the Council: - Approve the delivery of the draft advice/guidance to the party that initially forwarded the issue; - Raise issues/concerns regarding the advice/guidance for the SPIRT to address prior to delivering the advice/guidance to the party that initially forwarded the issue; or - Elect to remove the advice/guidance from the SPIRT process in favor of implementing one of its own policy processes under the GNSO Operating Procedures (e.g., PDP, ePDP, GNSO Input, etc.) for additional consideration.
+In this case, the GNSO Council shall communicate its decision and rationale to the party that initially forwarded the issue. - Role of GNSO Council where it was the party raising the issue. - Where the GNSO Council originally forwarded the issue to the SPIRT, it should employ processes and procedures to consider SPIRT recommendations as expeditiously as possible, and seek to make a decision in no more than two (2) GNSO Council meetings from receipt of SPIRT advice/recommendations. - The GNSO Council shall inform the SPIRT of its decision, providing rationale and proposed next steps.